Article • 14 min read

 Frustrated customer

-Sometimes, you may need to deal with an angry or frustrated customer.
-Use these call center scripts to close calls calmly and diffuse tension.
+Sometimes, you may need to deal with frustrated customers whose expectations weren’t met.
+Use these call center scripts to acknowledge their feelings, close calls calmly, and diffuse tension.

 Feedback requests

 Customer feedback can help refine experiences and improve customer support.
-These script closings are great for soliciting feedback from customers before ending a call.
+Encouraging customers to share their thoughts through a post-call survey helps identify what’s working well and where improvements can be made.
+These closing scripts are great for soliciting feedback from customers before ending a call.

 Upselling or cross-selling